eilidhsteel/semGroup/use-cases/usecase2.md

 ### Preconditions

 * Database contains current city data.
+* User provides the continent, region, country, or district to be reported on.
 * User provides N; where N is number of records required in top N reports.

 ### Success End Condition